atomgalaxy/wg21-calltarget/calltarget.md

 library customization points as mandated by the standard, without compiler help.

-# Needed Guidance
+# Guidance Given:

+## Reflection?

-- Do we want to punt the syntax to reflection, or is this basic enough to warrant this feature?
-(Knowing that reflection will need more work from the user to get the pointer value).
+**Do we want to punt the syntax to reflection, or is this basic enough to warrant this feature?
+(Knowing that reflection will need more work from the user to get the pointer value).**

+SG7 said no, this is good.
+So has EWG.

+## Unevaluated operands only?

-- Do we care that it only works on unevaluated operands?
-(With the `static_cast` fallback in run-time cases)
+**Do we care that it only works on unevaluated operands?
+(With the `static_cast` fallback in run-time cases)**

+SG7 confirmed author's position that this is the correct design, and so has EWG.

+# Proposed wording

 ---